ClickHouse/ClickHouse/docker/server/README.md

 ### Linux capabilities

-ClickHouse has some anvanced functionality which requite enabling several [linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html).
+ClickHouse has some advanced functionality which requite enabling several [linux capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html).

 It is optional and can be enabled using the following [docker command line agruments](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities):